-Implementing the WAGE$ Project to Fidelity with Support From the T.E.A.C.H.
+Implementing the WAGE$ Program to Fidelity with Support From the T.E.A.C.H.
 Early Childhood® National Center Via the Following Activities

 - Developing supplement scales that meet the needs of your state’s early childhood workforce.

 - Developing and improving statewide systems that impact the education, compensation and retention of the early childhood workforce.

 - Utilizing the WAGE$ database for program implementation and data collection and reporting.